 Convening: In partnership with the Federal Reserve Bank of Dallas, RAISE Texas hosted a virtual two-day summit for 140 members of our community of practice.
-Key takeaways: virtual services work well for certain client populations, especially single parents; teach emergency savings as a cycle of building and using, don't use account balance as key measure of success, start with very small savings goals, and more.
+See our report, Insights on Financial Resilience from the RAISE Texas Coalition, for key takeaways.

-Building Capacity: The Statewide Financial Coaching Hub provided support to coaches pivoting to virtual services and shared resources to help coaches address unemployment claims, income instability, debt, uncertainties and fear.
-During the first few months of the pandemic, RAISE Texas hosted 3 statewide huddle meetings with 162 coaches attending and 3 debt-specific webinars with 110+ participants.
+Building Capacity: The RAISE Texas Financial Coaching Hub supported coaches pivoting to virtual services and shared resources to help coaches address unemployment claims, debt and unprecedented financial uncertainties.
+Early in the pandemic, RAISE Texas hosted 3 virtual meetings with 162 coaches attending from across the state and 3 debt-specific webinars with 110+ participants.

-Technical Assistance: RAISE Texas provided technical assistance to United Way of Metropolitan Dallas (UWMD) and Communities Foundation of Texas to design, develop and launch the Dollars for College program in two school districts for kindergartners and first graders to start saving for college.
-In the two school districts, 1,000+ kindergartners and first graders received financial education from the curriculum created by RAISE Texas, which connects the state-mandated curriculum to the children’s savings account program.
-More than 500 families opened 529 accounts to save for their child’s college.
+Technical Assistance: RAISE Texas provided technical assistance to United Way of Metropolitan Dallas (UWMD) and Communities Foundation of Texas to design, develop and launch the Dollars for College program for kindergartners and first graders to start saving for college.
+In two school districts, 1,000+ kindergartners and first graders received financial education from the curriculum created by RAISE Texas, connecting the state's curriculum to the children’s savings account program.
+More than 500 families opened 529 accounts to save for their child's college education.

-Sharing Lessons from the Field: RAISE Texas released Big Benefits for Texas Employers and Workers, a report on the case study it launched with community loan centers in 2017 and completed in 2019.
+Sharing Lessons from the Field: RAISE Texas released Big Benefits for Texas Employers and Workers, a report on a case study launched with community loan centers in 2017 and completed in 2019.

-Building Capacity: RAISE Texas and a team of community leaders launched the Statewide Texas Financial Coaching Hub (Hub) at the RAISE Texas Summit in December 2018 and offered the Hub’s first activities in 2019, including regional huddles for coaches to hone skills, network with other coaches and stay updated on resources.
+Building Capacity: RAISE Texas and a team of community leaders launched the Texas Financial Coaching Hub (Hub) at the 2018 RAISE Texas Summit and offered the Hub’s first activities in 2019, including regional huddles for coaches to hone skills and share resources.

-Convening: RAISE Texas convened its statewide Community Leadership Team at the Federal Reserve Bank in Dallas to plan our work for 2020-2021 and get input on the formation of the Hub.
+Convening: RAISE Texas convened its statewide Community Leadership Team at the Federal Reserve Bank in Dallas to plan our work for 2020-2021.

 Training: RAISE Texas coordinated the first regional financial coaching training, producing 30 new financial coaches.

 Celebrated 10 years of RAISE Texas!
-Ten years later we still have a dedicated staff of two, but our network has grown to over 2,000 organizations, institutions and individuals who want to make Texas a place where individuals and families can thrive and experience economic mobility.
+With a dedicated staff of two, our network has grown to over 2,000 organizations, institutions and individuals who want to make Texas a place where individuals and families can thrive.

-Convening: RAISE Texas hosted a two-day summit with 170 members of our community of practice at the Federal Reserve Bank of Dallas.
+Convening: RAISE Texas hosted a two-day summit with 170 members at the Federal Reserve Bank of Dallas.

-Building Capacity: After a year of work by our Financial Coaching Committee and our Community Leadership Team, RAISE Texas launched the Statewide Texas Financial Coaching Hub at the 2018 summit.
+Building Capacity: With the support of our Financial Coaching Committee and our Community Leadership Team, RAISE Texas launched the Texas Financial Coaching Hub at the 2018 summit.

-Advocacy: We were a key partner in the passage of state legislation and a constitutional amendment on the November ballot that allowed credit unions and banks to offer prize-linked savings.
-This gives our field another tool to incentivize and reward savings
+Advocacy: To incentivize and reward saving in Texas, RAISE Texas worked with partners to pass state legislation and a constitutional amendment that allowed credit unions and banks to offer prize-linked savings.

-Sharing Lessons from the Field: RAISE Texas and CPPP released a report on Workplace Financial Wellness Programs showing that workplace financial wellness programs, which help workers manage their finances through programs like employer-based lending programs and automatic savings opportunities, can play an important role reducing the state’s high rate of financial insecurity.
+Sharing Lessons from the Field: RAISE Texas and Every Texan released a report on Workplace Financial Wellness Programs showing that workplace programs, like employer-based lending and automatic savings opportunities, can play an important role reducing the state’s high rate of financial insecurity.

-Testing Solutions: Working with community loan centers, RAISE Texas launched a multi-year case study on connecting CLC's initial small dollar loan to other financial empowerment services as part of a workplace financial wellness program.
+Testing Solutions: RAISE Texas launched a multi-year case study on connecting the Community Loan Center's small dollar loan to other financial services through workplace financial wellness programs.

-Convening: The RAISE Texas Summit on “Building Financial Success for Texans: In Schools, The Workplace and Our Communities” was held at the Federal Reserve Bank of Dallas, with 200 people attending the two-day summit.
+Convening: The RAISE Texas Summit on “Building Financial Success for Texans: In Schools, The Workplace and Our Communities” was held at the Federal Reserve Bank of Dallas, with 200 people attending.

-Advocacy: We were a key partner in the passage of state legislation that mandated financial education in grades K-8 in Texas schools to “facilitate the planning and saving for higher education and facilitate personal financial literacy instruction.”
-RAISE Texas and partners have used this mandatory financial education as a tool to implementing financial capability programs into the schools in Texas.
+Advocacy: RAISE Texas was a key partner in passing legislation that required financial education in grades K-8 in Texas schools.
+RAISE Texas and partners have used this as a tool to implement financial capability programs in Texas classrooms.

-Testing Solutions: With our partners, RAISE Texas conducted two pilot feasibility studies in two Independent School Districts in the greater Dallas and Austin areas to expand children’s savings for college opportunities tied to the state’s mandated financial education curriculum.
-One worked with kindergarten students and the other with 4th grade students.
-Research findings helped us with launching new CSAs and putting together Texas-based recommendations that we shared to advance our work in 2018.
+Testing Solutions: With our partners, RAISE Texas conducted feasibility studies in school districts in Dallas and Austin to expand children’s savings for college through the state’s financial education curriculum.
+Our research findings helped us launch new CSAs and create Texas-based recommendations.

 Sharing Lessons from the Field: RAISE Texas published Saving For College: The Why, When, and How - A Guide of College Savings Products for Texans.

-Testing Solutions: The Smart Saver Texans Program launched in the Amarillo Independent School District.
-Partnering with the Center for Financial Security at the University of Wisconsin, Amarillo ISD, Happy State Bank and the Texas Council on Economic Education, with funding from the U.S. Department of Treasury, RAISE Texas and CPPP launched a pilot program to study the impact of in-school banking in conjunction with instruction on Texas’ new financial education standards with 4th graders.
+Testing Solutions: The Smart Saver Texans Program launched in the Amarillo school district.
+Partnering with the Center for Financial Security at the University of Wisconsin, Amarillo ISD, Happy State Bank and the Texas Council on Economic Education, with funding from the U.S. Department of Treasury, RAISE Texas and Every Texan studied the impact of in-school banking in conjunction with instruction on Texas’ new financial education standards for 4th graders.

-Testing Solutions: RAISE Texas launched the Child Support for College (CS4C) initiative, which combined the efforts of RAISE Texas, three local nonprofit financial coaching entities and the Texas Attorney General – Child Support Division (CSD), to encourage long-term economic success for families in the child support system.
-The project assisted custodial parents receiving child support in opening a college savings account to pay for their child’s future educational expenses and providing access to free financial coaches.
-This project was the first of its kind in the country and ran through 2013.
+Testing Solutions: RAISE Texas launched the Child Support for College (CS4C) initiative, working with three financial coaching programs and the Texas Attorney General – Child Support Division (CSD), to encourage long-term economic success for families in the child support system.
+The project assisted custodial parents receiving child support with opening a college savings account and providing free financial coaching.
+This project was the first of its kind in the country.

-Convening: RAISE Texas held its annual training and summit, “Providing the Tools for Financial Stability” at the Federal Reserve Bank of Dallas, Houston Branch.
+Convening: RAISE Texas held its annual summit, “Providing the Tools for Financial Stability” at the Federal Reserve Bank of Dallas, Houston Branch.